What is life insurance?

 How to compare life insurance providers

-When buying any insurance product, people can have a tendency to stick to the insurers and providers they know or already use.
+When buying any insurance product, people might want to stick to the insurance company they know.
 Other times, they just want to find the cheapest way to get covered.
-When buying life insurance in particular, this isn’t necessarily the best approach because it’s a long-term insurance product.
-That’s why it’s super important to make sure that a policy fully meets your needs before you commit to buying it.
+When buying life cover in particular, this isn’t necessarily the best approach because it’s a long-term insurance product.
+It's important to ensure a policy fully meets your needs before buying it.

-All of this is why you should always familiarise yourself with the policy details (including any additional features and/or exclusions) first and foremost – then, by all means, you might choose to go with the insurer you’ve heard of at a competitive price you can afford.
-Some of the most common life insurance features you can look at to compare policies include:
+All of this is why you should always familiarise yourself with the policy details (including any additional features and/or exclusions) first and foremost – then you might choose to go with the insurance provider you’ve heard of at a competitive price you can afford.
+Some of the most common policy features you can look at to compare policies include: